marcjulianschwarz/watchlib-wiki/Data Handeling/DataLoader/DataLoader.md

 > class watchlib.data_handler.DataLoader(path)

 The easiest way to load Apple Watch data into a usable format in watchlib is to use the `DataLoader`.

 ```python
 from watchlib.data_handler import DataLoader

 dl = DataLoader("path/to/apple_health_export")
 ```

+Use the guide "[[How to export Apple Watch health data]]" to determine the correct path.

 ## Parameters
 - **path** : str